benoittgt/sitediff_rspec/README.md

 🧪 Get html for: http://rspec.info/documentation/3.9/rspec-core/RSpec/Core/MultipleExceptionError.html
 🧪 Get html for: http://0.0.0.0:4567/documentation/3.9/rspec-core/RSpec/Core/MultipleExceptionError.html
 🏆 Diff done: export/diff/rspec-core-RSpec-Core-MultipleExceptionError.html.diff
-diff --git a/export/rspec-core-RSpec-Core-MultipleExceptionError.html.current b/export/rspec-core-RSpec-Core-MultipleExceptionError.html.new
-index 7ac5bc8..a472aab 100644
---- a/export/rspec-core-RSpec-Core-MultipleExceptionError.html.current
-+++ b/export/rspec-core-RSpec-Core-MultipleExceptionError.html.new
-@@ -2595,12 +2719,16 @@ end

-     Note:Note:
--    RSpec does not actually use this -- instead it formats each exception individually.RSpec does not actually use this -- instead it formats each exception individually.
--RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.RSpec does not actually use this – instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

-@@ -2611,7 +2739,9 @@ Returns Combines all the exception messages into a single string.Returns Combine

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

-@@ -2624,7 +2754,9 @@ Returns Combines all the exception messages into a single string.

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

-@@ -2781,7 +2918,9 @@ end

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

-@@ -3088,7 +3239,9 @@ end

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

-@@ -3832,7 +4011,9 @@ end

-     Note:
--    RSpec does not actually use this -- instead it formats each exception individually.
-+
-+RSpec does not actually use this – instead it formats each exception individually.
-+

 🧪 Get html for: http://rspec.info/documentation/3.9/rspec-core/RSpec/Core/Notifications.html
 🧪 Get html for: http://0.0.0.0:4567/documentation/3.9/rspec-core/RSpec/Core/Notifications.html